 - how to use snowmobiles and open boats

-- find information, assess and refer this to relevant issues and practical problems.
+- can find information, assess and refer this to relevant issues and practical problems.

-- exchange opinions with others with a background in the field and participate in discussions concerning the development of good safety practice
+- can exchange opinions with others with a background in the field, and participate in discussions concerning the development of good safety practice

 Compulsory learning activities: